cjwirth/cjwirth.github.io/_posts/2016-02-09-value-types.md

 As you can see, these classes are "do-ers" as opposed to the "be-ers" we had with structs.

-One of the easiet to understand examples is a class that is your data layer.
+One of the easiest to understand examples is a class that is your data layer.
 Maybe you have a class where you can fetch and save users.

 ~~~ swift
 class UserManager {